-These and other risks are being continually monitored and the Company is managing the ongoing impact of the Ukraine conflict and associated risks, utilising business continuity and risk management processes where appropriate.
+These and other risks are being continually monitored and the Company is managing the ongoing impact of these, utilising business continuity and risk management processes where appropriate.

 The Company has a robust and regular solvency monitoring process in place together with a strong risk management framework.
-Whilst 2022 solvency surplus is extremely strong, the Company and the wider group continues to monitor the impact of key risks.
+Whilst 2023 solvency surplus is extremely strong, the Company and the wider group continues to monitor the impact of key risks.
 Up to the date of this report being published no instances of a breach of its MCR, SCR or the Board's risk appetite have been identified.